May 5, 2017 - Kate

-In its 2016 Travel Trends Report, the AARP discovered that baby boomers’ top three favorite types of vacations are bucket list trips, multi-generational adventures and relaxing vacations.
+In its 2019 Travel Trends Report, the AARP discovered that baby boomers’ top favorite types of vacations are bucket list trips, multi-generational adventures and relaxing vacations.
 Those are all great reasons to travel, and each presents unique destination experiences.
 To help you plan once you’re ready to travel, here are our picks for the best places to go for those three types of vacations:

 Bucket List Trip | Antarctica